-For those interested in going to CRNA school in Massachusetts, there are two in-state options.
+For those interested in going to CRNA Schools and Programs in Massachusetts, there are two in-state options.
 The first is the Boston College William F. Connell School of Nursing located in Chestnut Hill.
 The Boston College Nurse Anesthesia program offers a program to obtain a Master’s of Science in Nursing degree or a Post-Master’s Certificate.
 The second is the Northeastern University Bouve College of Health Sciences School of Nursing located in Boston.
 Northeastern University’s Nurse Anesthesia program offers Master of Science in Nursing degrees (Completion and Entry-Level) or a Certificate of Advance Graduate Study (an accelerated degree for those who already have a Master’s degree).

 This page will provide details about the steps required to become a CRNA in Massachusetts, as well as give information regarding being employed as a CRNA in Massachusetts.

 Becoming a CRNA in Massachusetts

 According to the Massachusetts Association of Nurse Anesthetists, there are currently over 780 CRNAs working in surgical centers, hospitals, clinics, and offices all around Massachusetts.
 Each of these CRNAs is a highly trained and graduate- level educated advanced practice nurse.
 In order to become a Certified Registered Nurse Anesthetist, one must complete several levels of education and work experience.
 Below is an outline of the typical steps towards becoming a CRNA: